TigerBSD/TigerBSD/README.md

 See [SYSINSTALL.md](/SYSINSTALL.md).
-Note that the install guide includes several important steps which you need for your setup to be correct for the rest of this to work, so don't skip reading it.
+Note that the install guide includes several important steps which you need for your setup to be correct so that the rest of this to work.
+Don't skip reading it.

 ## Clone this repo under `/root/`